 Stephanie Myers, Staff Writer/Reporter, is an award-winning journalist with a wealth of research and writing talents.
 Stephanie has a Master’s in science and has covered tech and science news for a variety of publications.
 She has written over 200 widely-read articles.
 She continues to bring wTVPC readers today’s breaking tech-entertainment news.
 She can be reached at smyers(at)wtvpc.com or on Google+.

 Lyn Atwood, Staff Writer/Reporter, enjoyed a successful 25-year career in business, all the while freelancing as a writer and reporter.
 She began doing her own research and reporting way back when microfiche was the go-to medium, and has been featured in more than 30 business publications.
 Today, she knows all the digital ins-and-outs and uses her skills to do original reporting for wTVPC, covering the technology and business angle.
 Ask her any geeky question at latwood(at)wtvpc.com or on Google+.

-Jonathan Sternberg, Staff Writer/Reporter, is a journalistic jack-of-all-trades.
+Jeremy Evans, Staff Writer/Reporter, is a journalistic jack-of-all-trades.
 After traveling the globe and reporting on entertainment, the arts and pop culture he has finally settled down at wTVPC.
-Jonathan covers entertainment and culture through the lens of how these segments are impacted, and influenced, by technology.
-Tell him what interests you at jsternberg(at)wtvpc.com.
+Jeremy covers entertainment and culture through the lens of how these segments are impacted, and influenced, by technology.
+Tell him what interests you at media(at)wtvpc.com.